 Experimental design.
 Participants were assigned to one of two groups, which did not differ regarding age, graduation, professional qualification or verbal intelligence (Table 1).
 Both groups were tested within a double-blind, sham-controlled, within-subject design.
 Importantly, groups differed with respect to the polarity of tDCS received during verum stimulation, i.e. anodal or cathodal stimulation, resulting in an anodal and a cathodal tDCS group.
 Intervals of one week between testing sessions avoided potential confounds due to carry-over effects of stimulation.
 Experiments were performed effectively during the same time in the same subjects and generally between 8:30AM and noon to avoid potential interactions of daytimes.
 Gender was counterbalanced within groups as was intervention order (sham vs. verum stimulation).

 Decision-making task.
 While receiving tDCS, participants performed a reward-based decision-making task (Figure 1) as used previously (Reiter 2013; Boehme et al. 2015; A. M. Reiter et al. 2016; A. M. F. Reiter et al. 2016).
 Two versions of the task with different stimuli were available and counterbalanced within groups.
-In 160 trials, task-naïve participants had to choose between one of two cards, each represented by a different geometric symbol.
+In 160 trials, participants had to choose between one of two cards, each represented by a different geometric symbol.
 Stimuli were randomly assigned to the left or right side.
 Within the stimulus presentation time (1.5s), participants had to press a left or right button, after which the selected card was highlighted along with the either monetary win (10 Eurocent coin) or monetary loss (crossed 10 Eurocent coin) for 0.5s.
 A fixation cross was presented during the exponential distributed, jittered inter-trial interval (min 1s, max.
 12.5s).
 If no response was given during the maximum response time, the message “too slow” appeared.
 One of the two cards was associated with a high reward probability (80%) and a low punishment probability (20%), whereas the inverted reward probabilities pertained to the other card.
 Thus, outcome probabilities were perfectly anti-correlated, resulting in a simple higher-order structure of the task.
 For the first 55 trials (‘pre-reversal’ phase) the reward contingencies remained stable, whereas during the following 70 trials (‘reversal’ phase) the reward contingencies switched four times, alternating after 15 or 20 trials.
 During the last 35 trials (‘post-reversal’ phase) the reward contingencies again were stable.
 Due to the probabilistic nature of the task, feedback could be either informative or misleading (e.g. getting an informative reward vs. getting a misleading punishment when choosing the symbol with the 80% reward probability).
 The difference between the number of probabilistic events in the two sessions of a participant was matched between individuals in both the anodal and the cathodal tDCS group.
 On every testing day, participants got standardized instructions about the task with a subsequent training of 20 practice trials without any reversals using a different set of stimuli.
 Before practicing, participants were informed that one of the two cards had a superior chance of winning money and that they should try to win as much money as possible, as the earned money would be paid out at the end of the testing day.
 After the practice trials, instructions ended with a notification that the “winner-card” could change during the experiment and participants were told to be attentive to such changes.
 No other information on reversals or the anti-correlated task structure was provided.